The operating system is a go-between, between the physical

 if you own an iphone, it's iOS or if you have another smartphone

-it's Linux.
-The operating system is a very special
+The operating system is a very special collection of

-program.
-It manages all the programs running on the computer
+programs.
+It manages all the other programs running on the computer

 and acts as an intermediary between those programs (or the user)